Cybersecurity Awareness for Seniors

 Prevention

-Report phishing attempts to the FTC at ReportFraud.ftc.gov or forward emails to reportphishing@apwg.org.
+• Report phishing to ReportFraud.ftc.gov and reportphishing@apwg.org.